Skip to content

 • Abundant space: Radioactive fallout is most harmful in the first few weeks, after which levels are diminished to a fraction of what they initially were.
 A sufficiently large safe room provides space for enough stock provisions to last you for a few weeks or however long is necessary.

-A step-by-step list of how to build a bomb shelter
+How to build a bomb shelter

 How to Build a Bomb Shelter